justinchoi001/liferay-learn-0/commerce/developer-guide/tutorial/implementing-a-custom-order-validator/README.md

     public static final String KEY = "Example";
 ```

-> It is important to provide a distinct key for your order validator so that Liferay Commerce can distinguish your new order validator from others in the [order validator registry](https://github.com/liferay/com-liferay-commerce/blob/2.0.2/commerce-service/src/main/java/com/liferay/commerce/internal/order/CommerceOrderValidatorRegistryImpl.java).
+> It is important to provide a distinct key for our order validator so that Liferay Commerce can distinguish the new order validator from others in the [order validator registry](https://github.com/liferay/com-liferay-commerce/blob/2.0.2/commerce-service/src/main/java/com/liferay/commerce/internal/order/CommerceOrderValidatorRegistryImpl.java).
 Reusing a key that is already in use will override the existing associated validator.

 ### Implement the `CommerceOrderValidator` Interface